A Distance-based Paraconsistent Semantics for DL-Lite: Introduction

 \section{Introduction}

-The DL-Lite \cite{DBLP:journals/jair/ArtaleCKZ09} is a family of lightweight description logics (DLs), the logical foundation of OWL 2.0 QL, one of the three profiles of OWL 2.0 for Web ontology language recommended by W3C.
+The DL-Lite \cite{Artale2009} is a family of lightweight description logics (DLs), the logical foundation of OWL 2.0 QL, one of the three profiles of OWL 2.0 for Web ontology language recommended by W3C \cite{DBLP:journals/ws/GrauHMPPS08}.
 In description logics, an ontology is expressed as a knowledge base (KB).
-Inconsistency is not rare in ontology applications and may be caused by several reasons, such as errors in modeling, migration from other formalisms, ontology merging, and ontology evolution.
-Therefore, handling inconsistency is always considered an important problem in DL and ontology management communities.
+Inconsistency is not rare in ontology applications and can be caused by several reasons, such as errors in modeling, migration from other formalisms, ontology merging, and ontology evolution.
+In the age of big data, it is becoming impossible to avoid inconsistency of larger and larger scale of KBs.
+Therefore, handling inconsistency is always considered an important problem in DLs and ontology management communities \cite{DBLP:conf/semweb/RosatiRGM11}.
 However, DL-Lite reasoning mechanism based on classical DL semantics faces problem when inconsistency occurs, which is referred to as the triviality problem.
 That is, any conclusions, that are possibly irrelevant or even contradicting, will be entailed from an inconsistent DL-Lite ontology under the classical semantics.